Tips for Securing Your Remote and Hybrid Workforce

 Passwords are one of the biggest weaknesses in any security system — so much so that the federal government issued an executive order mandating MFA for its agencies and contractors and cyber insurers are requiring MFA to get coverage.

 Multi-factor authentication requires signing in with two independent factors: something a person knows (e.g., a password), something they have (e.g., a phone or security key), or something they are (e.g., biometric identifiers).
 MFA adds a layer of protection for remote workforce security but just how much protection varies widely.
 Hackers can bypass MFA solutions that use phishable factors such as OTP codes or SMS fairly easily, or with attacks that exploit "push fatigue."
-In fact, new HYPR research shows push notification attacks increased 33% over the past year alone.
+In fact, HYPR's State of Passwordless Security Report 2022 showed that push notification attacks increased 33% over the past year alone.

 The most secure MFA is one that removes passwords altogether.
 This holds for two reasons — anytime a password, OTP or any type of shared secret is part of authentication, it can be phished or intercepted.
 The other comes down to the irritating, fragmented login experience with traditional, password-based MFA, which often causes employees to cut corners or find workarounds.
 That’s why, despite heavy pushing, Microsoft found that among its Azure AD customers, only 22% use multi-factor authentication.

-Passwordless MFA replaces the password with biometrics or other secure authentication factors.
+Passwordless authentication solutions replace the password with biometrics or other secure authentication factors.
 To be considered passwordless MFA, it must use at least two verification factors that do not involve any kind of knowledge element.
 Passwordless solutions vary widely in their security and user experience.
 The U.S. Cybersecurity & Infrastructure Security Agency (CISA) considers FIDO-based solutions the gold standard.

 Secure VPN and RDP Access